 Retreat = Signals the end of the official duty day, and serves as a ceremony for paying respect to the U.S. flag.

 Reveille = A musical signal for the start of the duty day.

-SQ = Squadron (unit) that your Airman is assigned to while in Basic Military Training.
+SQ = The Squadron (unit) that your airman is assigned to while in basic training.

 Tapping out = releasing your Airman from formation.

 Town Pass = opportunity for the Airman to go into town